-Several joint degree programs are offered with other colleges to allow qualified students to combine their medical science background with other professional or graduate work to broaden academic knowledge and earn two degrees in a reduced amount of time.
+Several combined degree programs are offered with other colleges to allow qualified students to combine their medical science background with other professional or graduate work to broaden academic knowledge and earn two degrees in a reduced amount of time.

 - Candidates for the program must meet the entrance requirements for, and be accepted by, both Colleges.
-Both Colleges must be informed by the student at the time of application to the second program that he/she intends to pursue the dual degree program.
+Both Colleges must be informed by the student at the time of application to the second program that he/she intends to pursue the combined degree program.

 - Admission to the second program is required no later than the end of the third year of medical school or the second year of law school.